This post has been updated for 2020.

 Zoho, on the other hand, is not free unless you spring for the three-user plan for home businesses, but it is reasonably priced.
 Compared to other popular CRM solutions like Salesforce and Insightly, it’s hard to beat the cost of Zoho CRM.
 Zoho also offers Zoho CRM Plus at one per-user, per-month rate, billed either monthly or annually if none of its regular pricing tiers appeal to you.

 HubSpot CRM may satisfy all your base feature requirements, and you might be able to live with or without the additional features Zoho CRM offers.
-If this is you, read the following side-by-side comparison of the two most essential features that both solutions offer.
+Check out these comparisons to get a better idea of which software is right for you.

 Contact and lead management